 Consider the mood you want in the room

 When making your color selection, think about the mood you want to induce in that particular room.
-For instance, in a bedroom you might want the mood to be restful and subdued.
+For instance, in a bedroom, you might want the mood to be restful and subdued.
 Soft cool colors or neutral colors will help to create a more soothing feeling.
-But in a kitchen or living room you might want a more dramatic feeling.
-Rich vibrant colors like reds and and bright greens will help create a dramatic effect.
+But in a kitchen or living room, you might want a more dramatic feeling.
+Rich vibrant colors like reds and bright greens will help create a dramatic effect.

 Perhaps you want your dining area to feel like a stimulating social space.
 Warmer contrasting bright colors will add to the stimulating nature of a room.
 To produce a more formal ambiance, you should consider deeper blues, greens, and more neutral colors.

 For a child’s bedroom, intensely bright colors might create active and exciting energy.
 Alternatively, an orderly and restful feeling can be attained with more neutral and subdued colors.